 Simply put, IdentityForce is a workhorse.
 They boast a solid list of features with some surprises to boot like access to a virtual private network, a credit score simulator, and credit freeze functionality.
 Before we get going, though, let’s take a quick look at their pros and cons before we get into why they’re a great choice for families.

 Right off the bat, IdentityForce does an excellent job with what we consider to be the primary functions of any identity theft protection service — financial account monitoring, multiple-bureau credit reporting, dark web scanning, it’s all there, and it all works really well.
-For more information on that, check out our in-depth IdentityForce review.
+For more information on that, check out our in-depth IdentityForce analysis.
 For the purposes of this guide, though, we’re going to be looking at why they’re a great choice for families.

 First of all, they offer monitoring for an unlimited number of children making it a great option for bigger families that aren’t trying to break the bank.
 They also offer a special “ChildWatch” feature, which prioritizes protections for kids.
 This is important, as a recent study from Carnegie Mellon found that children are 51 times more likely to become the victims of identity theft than adults.